WONDER MBAMBO:

 Wonder Mbambo, one of the mentees said art is practically his life.
 Before enrolling with the AAC, Mbambo had various stints which included a short course for artists, teaching drawing and even operating his own art studio, all at the Bat Centre, Victoria Embankment, Durban.

-“This mentorship programme has been very helpful”
+mentorship programme has been

 His conceptual work featured a collection of artworks that were painted around the theme of stick fighting.
 The theme was inspired by the transformation of the male species.
 His work looks at the changes in the way men are brought up.
 “In the Zulu culture, things like cow herding and stick fighting mould one to be a man or to have that personage.
 The practice of stick fighting teaches one to understand body language.
 It brings communities together.
 It is also a game of pride; it’s about who becomes victorious,” said Mbambo.